Vietri sul Mare

 Marina di Vietri and the other beaches

-The beach of Baia, one of the few with a sandy bottom, and one of the longest and widest in the entire territory, with its 400 meters in length; the Crespella beach, called this way for its Crespella tower, a lookout tower dating back to the sixteenth century; the Marina di Albori, the beach of one of the most beautiful villages in Italy, exposed to the sun for longer than the others and reachable thanks to a staircase not far from the center.
+The Baia beach is one of the few sandy beaches and one of the longest and widest in the area, stretching 400 meters in length.
+Crespella Beach is named after its Torre Crespella, a watchtower dating back to the 16th century.
+Marina di Albori is the beach of one of Italy’s most beautiful villages; it enjoys more sunlight compared to others and is accessible via a staircase not far from the center.

 \6